BSweet16/discord-queue-bot/README.md

 ====================

-How to get a token: https://www.writebots.com/discord-bot-token/ *If using this bot on your own, you will need to setup your own config.json of the format:*
+How to get a token: https://www.writebots.com/discord-bot-token/
+<br/>*If using this bot on your own, you will need to setup your own config.json of the format:*
 <br/>{<br/>
 	"prefix": "+",<br/>
 	"token": *Censored*<br/>